 I am well, thanks, Blaize.
 Wow, what an introduction.
 That is phenomenal.
 Really enjoyed hearing that most of its true.
 All of its true, the marathon's is true.
 And yeah, glad to be here with you guys to talk about FinTech a topic that's very dear to my heart,

 Blaize Pengilly 10:45

 then I know you've come to talk about finance.
 But seriously, I almost ran out of breath in that intro.
 How else do you do five ultra marathons and how ultra ultra is like a marathon itself?
 Sounds like too painful for me. an ultra marathon?
 Surely that's longer than a regular one, right?
 100%.
 So

 Ben Ford 11:03

-An ultra marathon is any distance over a regular marathon, a regular marathon is 42.2 kilometers.
-So ultra marathon could be 43 kilometers, it could be 50 kilometers could be 100 kilometers.
+An ultra marathon is any distance over a regular marathon, a regular marathon is 42.2 kilometres.
+So ultra marathon could be 43 kilometres, it could be 50 kilometres could be 100 kilometres.
 I've done a few over various distances.
 And yeah, I don't quite know what I was thinking of all the time when I signed up to these races.
 But look, it's a really good experience.
 It challenges you on a number of different levels.
 And you come out on the other side with a new self respect for yourself and for other people doing these kinds of things.
 And you feel like you've really overcome a massive challenge and a massive hurdle carries on into other areas of your life as well.
 Hopefully,

 Dan Jovevski 11:40